Unboxing Tips and Cautions

 Not included items

 Several items are not included with the TV.
 You will need to buy HDMI cables to connect your TV to other devices.
 The easiest way to ensure you have HDMI cables is to buy the AmazonBasics High-Speed HDMI cables at the same time you buy your TV.
-If you do not
+If you do not buy that specific cable, make sure that the HDMI cables you do buy are rated as “high speed” cables as they’ll need to be able to handle the large amounts of data 4K HDR content requires.

 The stand for the TV takes three steps to set up.
 First, fit the piece of ballast and the support rod together by sliding the support rod into the piece of ballast and secure the pieces together with two screws.
 Second, pull the tabs on the cardboard out in order to lay the cardboard down and easily remove the center piece of Styrofoam.
 Third, pull up the latch on the back of the TV and pull out the back portion of the stand.
 Carefully lower the stand and connect it to the ballast.
 Secure the ballast to the stand with two screws on each side.